-Oakmore is based within Oak Lodge School for Year 7-11 pupils, with an Autism Spectrum Condition.
-Pupils are taught within small groups, by staff with specialist knowledge about the barriers to learning experienced by individuals with autism and how to enable them to experience success.
-Our pupils have personalised timetables which reflect their individual needs and their intended outcomes.
-We are able to offer a rich, diverse and inspiring curriculum which not only develops academic and vocational learning but also helps to build the skills they will need to become independent in adult life.
-Students at Oakmore are encouraged to view autism as a difference rather than a deficit, and our aim is to enable them develop a repertoire of strategies which will help them to become happy, healthy and independent adults in the future.
-Oakmore students can study towards a range of qualification options.
+Oakmore forms an integral part of Oak Lodge and specifically meets the needs of higher functioning pupils with Autism related diagnoses.
+Pupils are taught within small groups, by staff with specialist knowledge about the barriers to learning experienced by individuals with autism and how to enable them to be successful.
+We offer a rich, diverse and inspiring curriculum, which not only develops academic and vocational learning but also helps to build the skills they will need to become independent in adult life.
+Pupils in Oakmore are encouraged to only view autism as a difference and our aim is to enable them to develop a repertoire of strategies which will help them to become happy healthy and independent adults in the future.

-The importance of creating the right sensory environment cannot be underestimated.
-In order to minimise sensory overload, the students are taught in small groups and in classrooms which are bright, airy and well organised in order to minimise movement around the classroom.
-Children are encouraged to bring in their own sensory tools such as ear defenders, and we have access to quiet working areas for students who become dysregulated.
-Students are also encouraged to use the sensory room and outside spaces as needed in order to self-regulate.
-The Oakmore approach combines reasonable adjustments with sensory integration in order to maximise participation and engagement, develop resilience and support mental health.
+The importance or creating the correct sensory environment cannot be underestimated.
+In order to minimise sensory overload, pupils are taught in small groups in classrooms which are bright, clear and well organised.
+Children are encouraged to bring in their own sensory tools and have access to quiet working areas if they become dysregulated.
+Students are encouraged to use breakout rooms and outside spaces, as needed, in order to self-regulate.
+The Oakmore approach combines reasonable adjustments and takes into account sensory needs in order to maximise participation and engagement, develop resilience and support mental health.

 At Key Stage 3 Oakmore pupils follow a broad curriculum akin to the rest of the school, whilst continuing to support their individual therapeutic and sensory needs.